 What’s Changed for 2020?

-The new guidance from the IRS allows cafeteria plans to permit the following prospective changes to dependent care spending accounts, even if the participant does not have a permissible change-in-status event:
+The new guidance from the IRS allows cafeteria plans to permit the following prospective changes, even if they do not have a permissible change-in-status event:

 - Participants can revoke an election, make a new election, or increase/decrease the amount of an existing election.